xykt/IPQuality/README_EN.md

 ````

 ## Script Updates

+2025/07/30 16:30 Replace all HTTP requests with HTTPS to improve script security

 2025/06/02 21:25 Fix the error logic in port 25 detection and standardize the connectivity testing method for email service providers